canardleteer/audiocraft-docker/README.md

 No real testing in place other than that it won't publish if it can't build.

+Updated 20240201, with what appears to be `1.3.0a1`, but they don't tag consistently.

 ## Build the image

 ```shell